 Why is WCAG 2.0 so important?
 Because it allows for users from a much wider range of ability levels to have access to the rich, vibrant and ever-evolving content landscape that is available on the Internet.
 While some users simply will not have access to all types of media online due to their specific physical or cognitive limitations, compliance with WCAG 2.0 allows for other alternatives that can act as a replacement and give them as much of the online experience as possible.
 All businesses and organisations should strongly consider taking steps to make their online presence WCAG 2.0 compliant.

 WCAG 2.0 Level AA Compliance in the Elcom platform

 Elcom is committed to supporting and maximising accessibility for all web users.
 In the latest version of Elcom, AA accessibility compliance has been delivered to base administration screens, the core authoring experience and selected modules.

 This is particularly beneficial to government departments requiring compliance with government regulations, or the organisations focused on assisting those with disabilities, regarding the need for accessible websites.

 This enables selected front-end screens, the authoring and administration interfaces within the Elcom platform to be accessible through the use of screen readers and other aids.

-The Elcom team have created accessible sites for a range of organisations including The Benevolent Society, The Fair Work Ombudsman and The Australian Trade and Investment Commission.
+The Elcom team have created accessible sites for a range of organisations including The Benevolent Society and The Australian Trade and Investment Commission.

 Users can now take full advantage of keyboard navigation and administration controls via keyboard shortcut commands: